Financial Aid Office

-If you are sending in a preliminary transcript for acceptance, you must be in your final term and planning to start your master's degree after the last day of class for your bachelor's degree.
-You must submit an official/unofficial transcript to confirm that you are in your final term.
-The preliminary transcripts must show a minimum of 105 completed credit hours.
+When sending in a preliminary transcript for acceptance, you must be in your final term and planning to start your master's degree after the last day of class for your bachelor's degree.
+You must submit an official/unofficial transcript to confirm you are in your final term and show a minimum of 105 completed credit hours.

-Non-Liberty undergraduate students, in addition to completing and submitting a graduate application, if you plan to dual enroll in both a bachelor’s and master’s degree program you must contact and speak with our Registrar directly.
-You must also have your current university’s registrar send Liberty’s Registrar’s Office an official letter to confirm that you are in the last nine hours of your undergraduate degree program.
+Non-Liberty undergraduate students, in addition to filling out a dual enrollment and graduate application, you must contact and speak with our Registrar directly.
+Also, have your current university’s registrar send Liberty’s Registrar’s Office an official letter to confirm you are in the last nine hours of your undergraduate degree program.

-An unofficial copy of the college transcript can either be faxed from the institution, printed from the school's official site, or an opened copy that you may have in your possession.
+Submit an unofficial copy of your college transcript via fax from the issuing institution, printed from the school's official site, or mail an opened copy you have in your possession.

 Call: (800) 424-9595 (toll free); (434) 582-7800 (direct)